jdeboi/Classroom-Clock/README.md

   return (now.hour() <= otherBlocks[homeroomBlock][0] && now.minute() < otherBlocks[homeroomBlock][1]);
 }
 ```
 There's probably other code editing you'll have to do for these types of schedule modifications.
-Please let me know (or submit pull requests) as your run into problems specific to your use case.
+Please let me know (or submit pull requests) as you run into problems specific to your use case.

 To set the number of minutes before the countdown timer triggered, edit: